calband/Elections-Voting-2020/README.md

 # Elections Voting 2020
-_____ Frontend Stack with a full serverless AWS backend stack.
+React frontend stack with a full serverless AWS backend stack.
 This voting system was built during the Fall 2020 ExComm elections.
 Because voting in person is a major health hazard due to the pandemic occurring at the time, an online voting system was necessary in order to facilitate a free and fair democratic election in an online setting.
 This repo represents an attempt to facilitate that election.
 If you see any bugs, feel free to create a new GitHub issue!